How to start a mobile mechanic business: a founder's guide

 • Identify one or two underserved niches, like EV maintenance or foreign vehicle repair.

-You might want to consider forming a Limited Liability Company (LLC).
+Form a Limited Liability Company (LLC).
 This structure separates your personal assets from business debts, so if something goes wrong, your house and personal savings are protected.
-It is a smart move for peace of mind.
+It is a smart move for peace of mind and for the liability exposure that comes with repairing customer vehicles.

-With an LLC, profits pass through to your personal tax return, so you avoid the double taxation of corporations.
+With an LLC, profits pass through to your personal tax return, which avoids the double taxation that C corporations face.
+The IRS treats a single-member LLC as a disregarded entity by default, so you report business income and expenses on Schedule C of your Form 1040.
+Source: IRS, Single-member limited liability companies.
 State filing fees typically run between $50 and $500.
 Many new mechanics skip this to save cash, but that leaves them personally exposed to lawsuits.

 Navigate federal, state, and local requirements

 Once your business is registered, get an Employer Identification Number (EIN) from the IRS.
-It’s free and you can get it instantly online.
+It is free and you receive it instantly online.
+Source: IRS, Get an employer identification number.
 You will need this number to open a business bank account and to hire any help down the road.

 Next, tackle state and local licenses.
 Requirements vary, so check with your state's automotive repair bureau.
-California's Bureau of Automotive Repair, for example, requires a license that can take 4-8 weeks and costs about $200.
-You will also need a local business permit.
+California's Bureau of Automotive Repair, for example, charges a $200 application fee for an automotive repair dealer registration.
+Source: California Bureau of Automotive Repair, Apply for a license.
+You will also need a local business permit from your city or county clerk.

 Here are 4 immediate steps to take: